ohjay/hacker-headlines/README.md

 That means you don't need to spend every other minute checking the site for distractions.<sup>1</sup> And in the meantime, you can learn new things without even trying.
 Isn't that great?

-**Update [8/10/15]: This extension is now available for download in the Chrome Web Store!**<br>[Here](https://chrome.google.com/webstore/detail/hacker-headlines/delnkcnicmhpooaokjbbpddaeikmhkin) is a link to the listing.
+**Update [8/10/15]: This extension is now available for download in the Chrome Web Store!
+[Here](https://chrome.google.com/webstore/detail/hacker-headlines/delnkcnicmhpooaokjbbpddaeikmhkin) is a link to the listing.**

 ### For the visually inclined
 Here's a screenshot of Hacker Headlines in action: ![alt text](https://github.com/ohjay/hacker-headlines/blob/master/images/popup_screenshot.png "The popup in action")